metamath/lamp-guide/docs/index.md

 Metamath-lamp's current unification algorithm is only unidirectional, that is, it can only substitute in one direction to find a match.
 In the technical literature this algorithm is often described as "matching" as compared to full syntactic unification.
 This is in contrast to other tools, like mmj2, which implement full syntactic unification.

 There are [some discussions about removing this limitation in metamath-lamp](https://github.com/expln/metamath-lamp/issues/77).
 There's nothing fundamental to metamath-lamp about this limitation; the issue is that it takes time to write a performant implementation of unification.
 We hope that future versions of the tool will remove this limitation.
 However, current users must work around this limitation.

+#### Other capabilities

+The menu also includes the item
+"Reset editor content" which resets editing.
+You can use undo to undo this.

 ### Settings tab